utibeabasi6/utibeabasi6/README.md

 ![](logo.jpg)

-I am a DevOps Engineer ☁️, Tech lover 🚀 and Backend developer 💻
+I am a DevOps Engineer ☁️, tech lover and Backend developer 💻

-I am very passionate about tech, the cloud.
+I am very passionate about tech and the cloud.

 🔭 I’m currently working on building secure pipelines to take code to the moon 🚀